tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ### Layouts

-One of the things we'll need to keep track of are *layouts*:
+The first thing we need to keep track of are the *layouts*

 ```haskell
 data Layout = Explicit | Implicit Int
 ```

+We distinguish between `Explicit` layouts, which are created by the user with `{}`, and `Implicit` layouts, which are inferred based on whitespace.

 Let's say we have some code like: